djipco/webmidi/website/api/classes/Output.md

 You can find a list of all available `Output` objects in the [WebMidi.outputs]{@link WebMidi#outputs} array.

-The &#x60;Output&#x60; class represents a MIDI output port.
-This object is derived from the host&#x27;s MIDI subsystem and cannot be instantiated directly.
+The `Output` class represents a MIDI output port.
+This object is derived from the host's MIDI subsystem and cannot be instantiated directly.

-You can find a list of all available &#x60;Output&#x60; objects in the [WebMidi.outputs](WebMidi#outputs) array.
+You can find a list of all available `Output` objects in the [WebMidi.outputs](WebMidi#outputs) array.